willijeong1/willijeong1.github.io/_posts/2022-12-14-suicidal-ideation.md

         {% include figure.liquid loading="eager" path="assets/img/20221214_13.png" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/20221214_14.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+        {% include figure.liquid loading="eager" path="assets/img/20221214_14.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
     (left) Initial autoML model including all independent variables.
-Explainability for each variable in the best fit is depicted. (right) Proportion of selected brain data variables with significant predictability in the univariate GLM (p < .05).
+Explainability for each variable in the best fit is depicted.
+    (right) Proportion of selected brain data variables with significant predictability in the univariate GLM (p < .05).
     GM, WM connectivity, and Task fMRI respectively refer to brain morphometry, dMRI, and fMRI data.
 </div>

 The striking predictability of CBCL scores on suicidal ideation was robustly reproduced in a different prediction model that included demographic and CBCL variables only (AUC = 0.966, sensitivity = 0.801, specificity = 0.990).
 Among the CBCL variables, high explainability was attributed to the "broadband" Total Problems score, encompassing internalizing or externalizing problems, alongside the "narrowband" Anxious/Depressed scale.
 Indeed, incorporated in these assessments are factors reported to be significantly related to suicidal ideation, e.g. dysfunctional behavior, anxiety and depression, and impulsivity.

 This led to a new research question: would requesting caregivers to fill out CBCL questionnaires be solely sufficient in precisely and effectively predicting and intervening with suicidal ideation?

 -----

 The prediction model for suicidal ideation centered on CBCL variables has one detrimental disadvantage: low sensitivity.
 This simple model has a specificity near 1, which means healthy participants without suicidal ideation are almost always appended the "safe" label.
 On the other hand, the model's low sensitivity (around 80%) indicates that among participants with suicidal ideation, 1 out of 5 are misunderstood as not having suicidal thoughts and are classified "safe."
 If this model is directly utilized in real life, it would not only fail to recognize 400 out of 2000 South Korean adolescents thinking of suicide (as of 2020), but would even misjudge them "safe."